ai-cfia/nachet-backend/docs/nachet-inference-documentation.md

 ### Model from Frontend

-On the frontend interface, a pipeline will be called a model, because the user will not be aware of the difference.
+On the frontend, a pipeline is called a model, because the user will not be aware of the difference.
 From the user's perspective, they send data to a model and receive the result.

 *Suggestion: we could call the pipeline a method if we don't want to mix terms.*